-The best macro lenses are not just designed for close-up photography, but also are generally excellent primes in their own right.
-The produce super-sharp images at all aperture settings and with often a moderate telephoto focal length, they can double as great portrait lenses as well.
+The best macro lenses aren't exclusively designed for photographing tiny subjects, but are generally excellent primes in their own right.
+Ideal for close-ups of all kinds, they produce super-sharp images at all aperture settings and often possess a moderate telephoto focal length that means they double as great portrait lenses.

 The best macro lenses have a 1:1 reproduction ratio.
 What this means in real terms is that you can fill the entire image sensor of a DSLR or mirrorless camera with a subject that's the size of a postage stamp.
 Whether you're looking at a tiny flower, an insect or one of any number of other small objects, macro lenses enable an incredible level of enlargement when viewing images on screen or in print.

 But which to choose?
 A focal length of around 90-105mm is often regarded as ideal for macro photography (and particularly so for full-frame cameras), as it allows you to get close but not too close to what you’re shooting.
 Indeed, one of the best lenses of recent years is the Sigma 105mm f/2.8 – and that's just been completely redesigned for mirrorless cameras (Sony FE and L-mount) so it features in our buying guide twice!

 When using shorter focal lengths, the front end of the lens can end up being so close to what you’re shooting that it can cast a shadow over it, or even scare it away if it's something that can move of its own accord.
 However, shorter focal lengths are the only way to get that wide-angle perspective.
 We've provided a selection of longer and shorter lenses in our guide so you can decide what's best for you.